-You'll only be able to use the Premier Balls you earn from defeating Mewtwo to catch it, so it's crucial to be prepared.
-Try to take over the Gym before the Raid starts, battle alongside your friends, and pick Pokémon that will perform well in battle to maximize your chances.
-Check out our guide to training Pokémon in Pokémon GO to get your team up to speed, and then read on for some tips specific to Mewtwo.
+The Premier Balls you earn by defeating a Legendary Pokémon are the only Poké Balls you can use to catch it, so it's crucial to be prepared.
+Maximize your chances by helping your team take over the Gym before the raid starts, battling alongside your friends, and picking Pokémon for your party that'll perform well in battle.
+Be sure to learn how to train Pokémon in Pokémon GO to get your team up to speed, and then read on for some tips and information about Mewtwo and Armored Mewtwo.

-You'll have limited Premier Balls to catch Mewtwo once you've defeated it, so make each one count.
-You can earn extra Premier Balls if you defeat Mewtwo alongside your friends, so be sure to bring them with you.
-Use a Golden Razz Berry before each throw, and remember to stock up on them beforehand by defeating other Raid Bosses.
+You'll earn a limited number of Premier Balls by defeating Mewtwo or Armored Mewtwo, and you must use only those Premier Balls to catch it, so take careful aim to make each one count.
+If you battle alongside your friends, you can earn extra Premier Balls, so be sure to bring friends with you.
+Using a Golden Razz Berry before each throw will vastly increase your chances of success, so stock up on Golden Razz Berries beforehand by defeating other Raid Bosses.

-The odds of capturing Mewtwo are greatest while the target ring is at a small enough diameter to score Excellent Throws, and throwing Curveballs can improve your chances further.
-But work within your abilities—if you don't think you can hit Excellent Curveballs reliably, aim for Nice or Great Throws rather than risk missing the target ring completely.
+Your chance of catching a Pokémon is greatest when the target ring is small enough for you to land Excellent Throws, and throwing Curveballs can improve your chances even more.
+But work within your abilities—if you don't think you can reliably make Excellent Curveball Throws, aim for Nice Throws or Great Throws rather than risk missing the target ring completely.

-Be careful not to waste your Premier Balls by throwing while Mewtwo is moving around.
-Wait for it to start acting up and for its target ring to disappear, then time your throw so that the Premier Ball lands as the target ring reappears.
+Lastly, don't waste your Premier Balls by throwing while the Pokémon is moving around.
+Wait for it to start acting up and for its target ring to disappear, then time your throw so that the Premier Ball lands as the Pokémon stops moving and the target ring reappears.

-Mewtwo is an exceptionally difficult Pokémon to catch, so don't be discouraged if it gets away the first time you defeat it.
-Stock up on useful items like Max Potions, Max Revives, and Golden Razz Berries, and try again later with some friends.
-Good luck with your next Raid Battle, and remember to check back at Pokemon.co.uk/Strategy for more Pokémon GO, video game, and Pokémon TCG tips.
+Like all Legendary Pokémon, Mewtwo and Armored Mewtwo are tricky to catch, so don't be discouraged if one escapes in your first encounter.
+Get a second wind by stocking up on useful items—like Max Potions, Max Revives, and Golden Razz Berries—and try again later with some friends.
+Good luck with your next Raid Battle, and remember to check Pokemon.com/Strategy for more Pokémon GO, video game, and Pokémon TCG tips.